 After a user restarts his computer, the name reverted back to original which is obvious as each time Windows boots, it checks the connected hardware and updates the registry value automatically.
-So, changing the processor name using the earlier article did not had permanent effect on the processor name.
+So, changing the processor name using the earlier article did not have permanent results.

-Thus, the alien processor name you had earlier again reverted back to the boring old one.
+Thus, the cool processor name you had earlier again reverted back to the boring old one.

-Problem: To, make the name change permanent, it was required that the user updates the Processor Name String registry key each time when Windows starts.
+Problem: To, make the name change permanent, it was required to update the Processor Name String registry key every time Windows starts.

 1. Open Notepad.

 2. Copy and paste the exact code given below:-